top of page

 ANSWERS

-What is the difference between a Labradoodle (aka American Labradoodle) and Australian Labradoodle?
+What is the difference between a labradoodle and Australian Labradoodle (aka ALD) ?

-As mentioned above, Australian Labradoodles are predominantly non-shedding and as close to hypoallergenic as a dog can get.
+Australian Labradoodles are as close to hypoallergenic as a dog can get.
+Cautionary note:

 What are the most common Labradoodle colors and do they change colors?